jitsi/handbook/docs/devops-guide/live-audio-translation.md

 ## 5. Usage reporting and billing

 The translation service can report how much audio it translated.
-A deployment uses these reports to meter the feature, or to bill a customer for it.
+A deployment can use these reports to meter the feature, or to bill a customer for it.

 Two parts make this work: